 Currently, the Woodbridge Centre area has a sufficient amount of active and passive parkland resources to meet the needs of the existing community, in compliance with the standards set forth in the Provincial Planning Act.
-The area is currently in excess of active parkland by approximately 4.43 hectares.
-Public squares in this Secondary Plan are calculated as part of the active parkland dedication, and are considered to function in the same fashion as Neighbourhood Parks, accommodating both active and passive use.
-In terms of passive parkland, all of the active parks within the study area function to accommodate both active and passive recreation.
-In addition, the proximity to the natural areas provides opportunities to augment the passive recreation for the area by completing the trail system through the valley open spaces.
+The area is currently in excess of active parkland by approximately 8 hectares, and far exceeds requirements for passive parkland, because of the accessibility to the natural areas.
+In addition, public squares within this Secondary Plan are calculated as parkland dedication, as they are considered to function as Neighbourhood Parks, and can accommodate both active and passive use.

-The total existing and proposed active park space is 15.77 hectares.
+The total existing and proposed passive park space is 10 hectares, and the active park space is 19.34 hectares, resulting in a total park space of 29 hectares.
 An estimated total dwelling units for the Woodbridge Centre is in the range of 4,230, requiring 14.10 hectares of active parkland.
 The area, therefore, has sufficient active park space to meet projected future development.